Azure/acs-demos/docs/pi/cluster.md

 will be the machine that acts as the primary leader for the swarm cluster.

-This section is broken into four parts:
+This section is broken into the following parts:

   1. Configuration of the master
   2. Configuration of the agents